PradeepAnde/_PayJS2Docs/modules/README-node.md

 `@payjs/node/auth/payload`

-*The payload module is serialize configuration objects into JSON payloads for the PaymentsJS API.*
+*The payload module serializes configuration objects into JSON payloads for the PaymentsJS API.*

 <a name="getPayload"></a>
 ## .getPayload()